 Keep it simple and sophisticated with our vermouth & soda recipes.
 Choose red, white or rosé vermouth as a base, then top up with sparkling water and ice.
-White vermouth will give you a dryer finish as opposed to a sweet red or a fruity, slightly bitter rosé vermouth.
+White vermouth will give you a drier finish as opposed to a sweet red or fruity, slightly bitter rosé vermouth.
 Read our guide and discover even more two-ingredient cocktails.

 20. St Nick’s flip

 Our cognac-filled St Nick’s flip is undisputably a dessert in a glass.
 This creamy creation is filled with cloves, orange, cinnamon and plenty of festive flair.
 Make your own sugar syrup with our easy recipe and store in the fridge for future parties.

 1. Faux fizz

 Mix pear and apricot syrup and top up with sparkling water for a speedy glass of faux fizz.
 This mocktail is special enough that teetotal party guests and designated drivers won’t feel like they’ve missed out.

 Don’t leave anyone out in the cold – this spiced citrus mulled apple juice holds all the flavour of the traditional drink with none of the alcohol.
 Kids will also love this non-boozy winter warmer.

 If your ideal after-dinner drink is a cup of java, our nutmeg & orange Christmas coffee is for you.
 The dates add a little sweetness to balance out the bitter coffee notes.
 It’s also the perfect way to start your Christmas morning.